-Using QR codes on your website is a helpful addition for your clients to store information on their mobile phones instantly.
-Since social media apps are used on mobile phones, having a QR code on your website will direct them there with ease.
-Additionally, downloading apps has never been easier when clients can scan a QR code straight to their mobile phones.
-Maps, coupons, and event information that is necessary to take with them are also other great examples of utilizing QR codes for making life easier.
+Using QR codes on websites is helpful for visitors to store information on their mobile phones instantly.
+Since social media apps are used on mobile phones, having a QR code on a website will direct them there easily.
+Downloading apps is also more convenient with a QR code.
+Maps, coupons, and event information that is necessary to take with them can now be save instantly only by scanning a QR code on a website.

 Measure the success of your campaign by knowing how many people scanned every QR code in the Supercode analytics dashboard.
 See what cities they're coming from and on what devices they've scanned.
 You can also search scans by certain time frames like days, weeks, months, and all-time.

-Not only is it easy to make a QR code in a few minutes, but it is also simple for any user who has a smartphone with a free QR code scanning app, to scan the code and enjoy the content.
+Not only is it easy to make a QR code in a few minutes, but it is also simple for any user who has a smartphone to scan the code and enjoy the content.

 It's easier to promote customer interaction and brand awareness with QR codes that link to your social media accounts.
 Incentivize people to scan the QR code and follow you for building a relationship and boosting consumer trust.

 Using QR codes on a website or web banner should have material that links to a mobile platform.
-Having a QR code that links to an app on your website will save the person time from searching the app in the app store and possibly typing it in wrong.
-It's simply a more convenient way to route them there.
+Having a QR code that links to an app on your website saves time routing directly to it in the app store.

 Many people use mobile phones to download video and audio content to listen to on their way to work or out for a jog.
 Having a QR code they can scan to download content on their mobile is faster and easier for your audience.

 Since people bring their mobile phones to the store with them, it's more convenient for them to store coupons in their phones as opposed to printing them out, cutting them out, and bringing them to the store.
-In addition, many people don't have printers.
+Many people don't have printers.

 Creating QR codes on Supercode is easy and takes seconds.
 Here is a quick guide on how to create QR codes for websites to achieve your goals.